posted on September 01, 2004 01:03

 The NACADA Journal Editors, Terry L. Kuhn and Gary M. Padak, have worked hard to put the Journal back on schedule without skipping any issues.
 In October/November of 2004, you may expect to receive a double issue (Volume 24, Issues 1 & 2) which will accomplish this goal!
 We thank the Co-Editors, Copy Editor Nancy Vesta, and Marsha Miller, from the NACADA Executive Office, as well as the many authors and book reviewers for making this possible!

 First Graduate of the Kansas State University / NACADA Graduate Certificate in Academic Advising

 Congratulations to Ben Chamberlain, who is the first graduate of the K-State/NACADA Graduate Certificate in Academic Advising.
 Ben, also a recent graduate of the College Student Personnel program at K-State and Graduate Assistant in the NACADA Executive Office, will be an advisor in the College Business at Iowa State University beginning in September.
 Congratulations, Ben!

 Cite this article using APA style as: Flaherty, R. (2004, September).
 From the executive office.
-Academic Advising Today, 27(3).
-Retrieved from [insert url here]
+Academic Advising Today, 27(3). [insert url here]